oh-facts/mizu/README.md

 ```

 ### Linux / Mac
 `clang` and `gcc` are also valid. **SDL3** needs to be installed.
-Also, this won't compile on linux.
-I am fixing it one by one.
+Also, this doesn't compile on linux/mac yet.
+I am fixing the compiler errors one by one.
 I get bored sometimes.
 Give it a crack if you want.
+Its all platform related.

 ```
 ./build.bat release clang platform app
 ```